apache/apisix/doc/plugins/http-logger.md

 ## Name

-`http-logger` is a plugin which push Log data requests to TCP servers.
+`http-logger` is a plugin which push Log data requests to HTTP/HTTPS servers.

-This will provide the ability to send Log data requests as JSON objects to Monitoring tools and other TCP servers.
+This will provide the ability to send Log data requests as JSON objects to Monitoring tools and other HTTP servers.

 ## Attributes